Peer Advisor Program

 - Understand and promote study abroad as a valuable experience that helps students to achieve academic, personal, and cultural growth

-- Coordinate at least two on-campus activites per semester promoting study abroad (i.e.-information table, presentation, meeting)
+- Coordinate at least one on-campus activity per semester promoting study abroad (i.e. information table, presentation, meeting)

 - Refrain from answering any questions regarding academic or financial matters.
 All questions regarding academic and financial matters as related to study abroad should be directed to the Study Abroad Coordinator